dsebastien/modernWebDevGenerator/README.md

 Projects created with this Yeoman Generator will be able to directly leverage the awesome Gulp-based build provided by the [ModernWebDevBuild](https://github.com/dsebastien/modernWebDevBuild) project, which includes many tasks and features out of the box (e.g., transpilation of TypeScript/ES2015 to ES5, SASS transpilation to CSS, Minification, Bundling, Code quality & code style checks, Sourcemaps, ...).

-This generator includes all the folders & files listed by ModernWebDevBuild as mandatory as well as the recommended ones so as to promote good practices.
+This generator includes all the folders & files listed by [ModernWebDevBuild](https://github.com/dsebastien/modernWebDevBuild) as mandatory as well as the recommended ones so as to promote good practices.
 README.md files are placed in multiple locations to describe what to put where, provide some guidance/design guidelines, ...

 The generated projects also include:
-* a working setup of Angular 2 (this might later move to a separator sub-generator)
+* a working setup of Angular 2 (this might later move to a separate sub-generator)
 * a good [HTML5 boiletplate](https://html5boilerplate.com/)
 * a good SASS & styling starting point & embedded design guidelines
 * nice Apache server configs